What is Cloud Hosting and how does it work?

 With cloud hosting you have a similar choice to make.

-Or if public cloud is not what you are looking for it is possible to create a private cloud hosting set-up that does not share its infrastructure with any other accounts or sites.
+Or if public cloud is not what you are looking for it is possible to create a private cloud set-up that does not share its infrastructure with any other accounts or sites.
 This obviously comes with a higher cost, but offers greater security and control.

 Server resources are ringfenced within private clouds meaning that there is no possibility of having to share hardware, and the entire virtualised resource sits behind your own firewall.